 On longer train journeys, all trains operate a sleeper style service where the bottom bunk becomes a seat in the daytime.
 We only really suggest 1st or 2nd Class AC on these services, and only when Shatabdi trains do not operate the route.

 We generally do not suggest overnight train journeys as these are usually far more uncomfortable than the glamorous images of Indian train travel sometimes portrays.
-It is however a necessity when traveling to some parts of India such as the Himalaya around Kumaon.
+It is however a necessity when travelling to some parts of India such as the Himalaya around Kumaon.

-For those wanting the luxury trains, then the Maharajas Express (running in Northern India), the Palace on Wheels (Rajasthan) and the Golden Chariot (Southern India) are all excellent ways to spend a week traveling huge distances overnight and waking up to something new each day.
+For those wanting the luxury trains, then the Maharajas Express (running in Northern India), the Palace on Wheels (Rajasthan) and the Golden Chariot (Southern India) are all excellent ways to spend a week travelling huge distances overnight and waking up to something new each day.